- Lamotrigine is most commonly used in generalised epilepsies.

 - A Paediatric Neurologist should be consulted if there is uncertainty.

-- 4-5mg/kg/day is a low target dose.
-In some cases, up to 8mg/kg/day monotherapy can be used.
+- Patient < 12 years of age: 4-5mg/kg/day is a low target dose.
+In some cases, up to approximately 7mg/kg/day monotherapy can be used.
 It is usually given in two divided doses.
 In higher doses, consultation with a Paediatric Neurologist may be helpful.

-***If patient is on sodium valproate, see section: Lamotrigine and sodium valproate combination.
+- ***If the patient is on sodium valproate, see section: Lamotrigine and sodium valproate combination.

 - Tablets 5mg, 25mg, 50mg, 100mg, 200mg.